2.6 cavity with qubit (TTS1AES001)

 Q loded of these modes is also high, 1e8 for 4.934881 GHz and 1e7 for 4.933 GHz.

-#11 Updated by Daniil Frolov about 1 year ago
+#11 Updated by Daniil Frolov over 1 year ago

 Finished scan qubit power frequency vs. qubit frequency around 4.933 GHz peak.